Pennsylvania Titling Support Section

 If successful, you would next attempt to locate the previous owner and ask for the help listed above.

-If a vehicle was never titled, registered, or has no history in the PADMV database for 10+ years, the end results might be 'no records found.'
+If a vehicle no title or registration history in the PADMV database for 10+ years, the end results might will be 'no records found' or 'all records purged.'

 Out-of-State Registration / Title